Currently, there are 5 comment styles available for your choose, including: Pin, Circle,Rectangle, Arrow, Line.

 1. not select any layers

-Without selecting any layers, if you move between the layers, then it will automatically display the specs for the distance between them.
+Without selecting any layers, if you move between the layers, then it will automatically display the specs of the distance between them.

 2. move between the layers